NapierDanel/SET08103Group15/CapitalCity-UseCase.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: Produce a Report on the Population of Capital-ciies from around the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an *Future Mayor* I want *to produce a report on the population of capital cities from around the world* so that *I can find out where woud be best to take over.*

 ### Scope